-After that little trial batch I decided to scrap the idea of my regular butter-cream frosting on my coconut cake and I used Ree’s recipe with a little change from regular milk to coconut cream.
+I used Ree’s recipe with a little change from regular milk to coconut cream.
+I also increased the ratios to accommodate the size of the cake.
 The result was just so amazing and awesome that it is difficult to imagine anything else for a coconut cake!

 For the White Cake: (See Notes)

 - 4 cups cake flour

 - 1 Tablespoon baking powder